Posted 01.19.2023 by Josh Krakauer

 The content blueprint is organized into 3 core components:

-Content purpose statement: Your social and/or content marketing may be guided by an overarching idea or purpose.
-That overarching idea should be associated with the mission of your organization, or at least, the mission of your marketing.
+Your social and/or content marketing may be guided by an overarching idea or purpose.
+That overarching idea should be associated with the mission of your marketing.

-Ask: “What do we stand for?”, or, “What do we help our audience do and accomplish?”
+Ask: “What do we want to help our audience do and accomplish?”

 In the example, these are big ideas like the “Future of B2B social media”, which could break down into posts featuring trend research or expert interviews.

-Content subtopics: Underneath your pillars you can get more granular and share more specific content topics.
+Underneath your pillars, you can get more granular and share more specific content topics and ideas.

 In the blueprint example, spotlighting our culture is a pillar topic.
 Therefore, posts may take audiences behind-the-scenes of on-site photoshoots, or celebrate client wins.

-Organizing content in a social media framework this has two main benefits:
+Organizing content in a social media framework has two main benefits:

-1. You can plan and produce content in batches.
-One of the most common pain points cited by social media marketers is the labor required to create interesting content—consistently.
+You can plan and produce content in batches.
+One of the most common pain points cited by social media marketers is the labor required to create interesting content consistently.

 Organizing content in this framework allows you to analyze your content by reach, engagement, and conversion KPIs more easily.